IBM-Cloud/docs/local/index.md

 <li>{{site.data.keyword.IBM_notm}} provides a URL whitelist that must be allowed through your web proxy before starting the deployment.<br />
 <p>**Note**: To ensure that your existing or new applications can access the necessary resources, you might have to take additional steps to bundle the resources with the buildpack, or work with your security team to whitelist the URLs needed to run your applications.
 For more information about working with node.js and Liberty for Java buildpacks, see <a href="../runtimes/nodejs/offlineMode.html">Offline mode for node.js</a> and <a href="../runtimes/liberty/offlineMode.html">Offline mode for Liberty for Java</a>.</p>
 </li>
 <li>You specify the domain names for the deployment, and the IDs that you want to use.
 You get two partially defined domains when you set up your local instance, and you pick the prefix for the two domains.
-For example, you pick the prefix for  <code>*mycompany*.bluemix.net</code> and <code>*mycompany*.mybluemix.net</code>.
-And, then you can also choose the full domain to create a custom domain.<br />
+For example, you pick the prefix for  <code>*mycompany*.bluemix.net</code> and <code>*mycompany*.mybluemix.net</code>.<br />
+You can also define a fully custom domain, such as mycustombmx.mycompany.com and application.mycompany.com.
+You are required to provide the SSL certificate, certificate key, and root certificate before the environment is deployed.
+The provided root certificate can also be used to set up <a href="index.html#sslinspection">SSL inspection</a> for your environment upon request. <br />
-<p>You can choose as many custom domains as you want.
-However, you are responsible for the certificates for the custom domains.
-For information about creating your custom domain, see <a href="../manageapps/updapps.html#domain">Creating and using a custom domain</a>.</p></li>
+You can choose as many custom domains for your applications as you want, as long as you provide the certificates for the custom domains.
+For information about creating your custom domain, see <a href="../manageapps/updapps.html#domain">Creating and using a custom domain</a>.</li>
 <li>You choose which technology, IPSec or OpenVPN tunnel, to use to configure Relay to connect back to the {{site.data.keyword.IBM_notm}} operations center.</li>
 <li>{{site.data.keyword.IBM_notm}} installs and starts up the inception virtual machine within the {{site.data.keyword.Bluemix_notm}} cluster.
 If you provide your own VMware, then an {{site.data.keyword.IBM_notm}} representative helps your customer representative to complete this task.
 If you ordered the {{site.data.keyword.Bluemix_notm}} Local System hardware option, an IBM representative completes this task.</li>
 <li>{{site.data.keyword.IBM_notm}} configures the Relay to communicate back to the {{site.data.keyword.IBM_notm}} operations center.</li>